10-Methacryloyloxydecyl dihydrogen phosphate: MDP-apatite or dentin interactions

 nano-layering.
 MDP in a high purity grade is essential to achieve durable bonding.

-MDP-Collagen Interactions
+MDP-collagen interactions

 The binding interaction between collagen and MDP was studied by saturation transfer difference (STD) NMR spectroscopy.
 The STD results imply that MDP has a relatively stable interaction with the collagen, because of the hydrophobic interactions between the hydrophobic MDP moieties and the hydrophobic collagen surface.

-Adhesion to Dental Metal of MDP
+Adhesion to dental metal

 Tensile bond strengths to titanium plates treated with 3 experimental primers consisting of MDP in 3 concentrations were tested.
 The data obtained strongly suggest that MDP is effective to improve the adhesive performance of resin to titanium.

-Adhesion to Zirconia of MDP
+Adhesion to zirconia

 Tensile bond strength to zirconia of ethanol solutions that contains MDP were measured.
 MDP showed high bond strengths to zirconia.

 Tensile bond strengths of MDP containing resin composites to zirconia ceramic were statistically significantly higher when compared with the bond strength of the conventional Bis-GMA resin composite which contains no adhesive monomer.